paul-hammant/tbd/content/5-min-overview/index.md

 As stated, developers are pledging to be rigorous and not break the build.
 They're also going to need to consider the impact of their potentially larger commits, especially where renames or moves were wholescale, and adopt techniques to allow those changes to be more easily consumed by team mates.

+## Drilling into Distance

+Problematic 'distance' has a few tangible examples:

+* Late merges of development that happened more than a couple of days ago.
+  * Difficult merges in particularly
+*
+* A breaking build that lowers dev team thoughtput, and diverts resources while it is being fixed